wizardone/black_and_white/README.md

 rails g black_and_white:migrations
 ```
 this will create the necessary migrations in the `db/migrate` folder.
 Review them and then feel free to migrate.
+Keep in mind that they give
+you only some very basic columns.
+You can add as much as you want.

 ### For ActiveRecord objects:
 Include the black_and_white module for activerecord interactions.
 The base class may have multiple a/b tests: